osmandapp/web/main/docs/versions/future-android.md

 - [Altitude](#altitude-color-scheme-for-terrain) terrain colorization option.
 - [Custom color palettes](#custom-color-palettes) for terrain, tracks, and routes:
   - [Palette editor](#palette-editor).
-  - [Quick action button](#quick-action-for-change-terrain-color-scheme) for Terrain color schemes.
+  - [Quick action button](#quick-action-to-change-the-color-scheme-of-the-terrain) for Terrain color schemes.
   - [Color palette legend](#color-palette-legend) for tracks, routes, and terrain.
-- [3D options](#3d-my-location-icon) for My location icons.
+- [3D options](#3d-my-location-icons) for My location icons.
 - [Profile appearance redesign](#profile-appearance-redesign).
-- [Add action screen](#update-of-quick-actions-tool) of the Quick Actions tool.
+- [Add action screen](#quick-actions-tool-update) of the Quick Actions tool.
-  - Quick Actions on the [external keyboard](#quick-actions-on-external-keyboard) allow you to assign actions for personalized use.
+  - Quick Actions to the [external keyboard](#quick-actions-to-external-keyboard) allow you to assign actions for personalized use.
 - [Weather UI](#weather-tool-improvements) has been updated with layer animations and improved label visibility.
 - Improvements for the [3D track view](#3d-track-improvements).
 - [GPX track activity](#gpx-track-activity).